Corban Wroe: Early life and career

-In 2009, Wroe moved to Canberra after earning a scholarship to attend the Australian Institute of Sport (AIS) and Lake Ginninderra Secondary College.
-He helped Australia win gold at the Australian Youth Olympic Festival early in the year and later represented Queensland South at the Australian U18 Championships.
-He also played eight games for the AIS SEABL team, averaging 4.4 points and 1.8 rebounds per game.
-In December, he represented Lake Ginninderra at the Australian Schools Championships.
+In 2009, Wroe moved to Canberra to attend the Australian Institute of Sport (AIS).
+That year, he attended Lake Ginninderra Secondary College and represented the school at the Australian Schools Championships.
+During the year, he played eight games for the AIS men's team in the South East Australian Basketball League (SEABL), averaging 4.4 points and 1.8 rebounds per game.